Particl-Community/academy/basicswap-dex/basicswap_compared.rst

         **Order Books**

-     An order book is an aggregated and public list of orders put by other traders.
-It is possible to either make an order at the desired price (meaning adding a new order to the public list of orders) or take one already listed by another trader.
+     An order book is an aggregated and public list of offers put by other traders.
+It is possible to either place an offer on the books, at the desired price, or take one already listed by another trader.

-     Typically, order books require a central database to host the order data.
-It is also often used to determine trading fees, with a different fee model being proposed for makers and takers.
+     Typically, order books require a central database to host the data.
+It is also often used to determine trading fees, with a different fee model being proposed for "makers" and "takers".

-     Because BasicSwap is entirely decentralized, it uses SMSG to host order data and display it to other peers.
-It also charges no fee at all.
+     Because BasicSwap is entirely decentralized, its order book is powered by the open-source SMSG network, as opposed to databases, and charges no fee at all.

 .. container:: toggle